 Graduate Equity Fellowship (GEF)

 The GEF program is funded by the CSU System and by CSUB, and seeks to increase the diversity of students completing graduate degree programs in the CSU, encourages continuation toward doctoral programs, and promotes consideration of university faculty careers.
 It provides fellowships for economically disadvantaged CSU students who have had success in overcoming educational disadvantages.
-Individual grant typically range from $500 to $3000 for an academic year.
+An individual grant award amount may be up to $2,000 for an academic year.
 Students may receive awards for a maximum of two years, dependent on demonstrated need and academic progress, but must apply each year in the spring term.
 Recipients are expected to participate in special projects or research activities overseen by a faculty mentor.

 To qualify, a student must: